Here's how to get Apple, Google's coronavirus tracking app

 The two companies plan to build the tracing capability into their mobile operating systems, building off apps that public health authorities roll out.
 Once it's part of the OS, tracking could be even easier, but that will require people to update their phone software, a problem that dogs the industry.
 A software tool, after all, is only as effective as the number of people who can access it.

 Pushing out updates to Android is notoriously challenging.
-That's because Android operates on devices made by a variety of manufactures, who have to test updates to make sure they work.
-The cumbersome process has led to a challenge known as "fragmentation," Android users running different flavors of the OS that have varying capabilities.
+That's because Android operates on devices made by a variety of manufacturers, who have to test updates to make sure they work.
+The cumbersome process has led to a challenge known as fragmentation, with Android users running different flavors of the OS that have varying capabilities.
 Apple's update process is a whole lot simpler, but even the iPhone maker doesn't have 100% of its users on the most recent version of iOS.

-For Google, the update won't be like a normal operating system upgrade.
+For Google, the update to enable the tracking tools won't be like a normal operating system upgrade.
 It will instead come through a set of tools called Google Play Services, which lets Android sidestep some fragmentation issues by pushing updates directly, without the approval of device and wireless partners.
-The company normally uses Google Play services to update its own apps, like Gmail and Maps, and push changes like a new app icon.
+The company normally uses Google Play Services to update its own apps, like Gmail and Maps, and to push changes like a new app icon.
 The contact tracing tools will be available for phones running software as old as Android Marshmallow, the version of the operating system released in 2015.

+"Given the critical nature of this update, I appreciate Google using the Google Play services rather than relying on users to download the update," Creative Strategies analyst Carolina Milanesi said.

 It likely will be easier for Apple to roll out an iOS update to all of its users at once than it is for Google.
 Because Apple controls the hardware, software and services on iPhones, it's able to make sure updates work across its newer devices and roll it out to all devices at once.